Diabetes Mellitus

 • Quit smoking and alcohol to reduce the risk of complications

-• Carry hand band or card indicating that you are a people with diabetes mellitus.
+• Wear a hand band or carry a card indicating that you are diabetic.

-• Attend follow-up consultations and assessments, detecting and managing complications in the early stage.
+• Attend regular follow-up consultations and assessments, detecting and managing complications in the early stage.

 Back To Top